 - Buy a head of cabbage.
 It will be much fresher than buying a bag of pre-shredded coleslaw and therefore will be more nutritious.

-- I used a mandoline slicer to slice the cabbage, but a sharp knife will also work well.
+- I use a mandoline slicer to slice the cabbage, but a sharp knife will also work well.
 You could also shred it with a box grater or with a grating disc in your food processor.

 - If you have toasted sesame oil on hand, it will add incredible flavour to the sesame miso dressing, but regular sesame oil will also be good.

-Coleslaw is a perfect dish to make when you're entertaining, as it can be made well in advance.
-Serve it with burgers, fish, chicken or any barbecued meal.
-This mayo-free coleslaw tossed with sesame miso vinaigrette is a healthy choice to enhance your dinner.
+Coleslaw is a perfect dish to make when you're having friends for dinner, as it can be made well in advance.
+Serve it with burgers, seafood, chicken or any barbecued meal.
+It goes well with Baked Salmon Patties or Air Fryer Salmon Patties, too.

 And if you love Asian and Thai flavours, you'll love my healthy recipes for Asian Pear Slaw with Ginger and Lime or Thai-Style Coleslaw with Kohlrabi .